pettarin/dolfin/README.md

 [British Rowing](https://www.britishrowing.org).

 > [!TIP]
-> It is possible to define a custom interval workout,
+> It is possible to define a custom generic workout,
 > with parameters different than the predefined ones,
 > in the **Generic** tab.